 Frostbite is tissue damage that occurs due to the cold.
-Frostbite in pets can vary from mild to severe, and primarily occurs on the tips of your pet’s tails, ears, and toes.
-The severity of frostbite depends on the pet’s size, age, fur thickness, and how long they’ve been outside in the cold.
+In pets, it can vary from mild to severe and primarily occurs on the tips of your pet’s tail, ears, and toes.
+Severity depends on the pet’s size, age, fur thickness, and how long they’ve been in the cold.

-Frostbite and hypothermia usually go hand-in-hand (or paw-in-paw), though frostbite isn’t as commonly life-threatening as hypothermia, unless it goes septic due to infection.
+Frostbite and hypothermia often go hand-in-hand (or paw-in-paw).
+Frostbite isn’t as commonly life-threatening as hypothermia, unless it goes septic due to infection.

 For cats and dogs in winter, a telling sign of frostbite involves pale skin.
 Watch out for a bluish-white hue, which is a sign of restricted blood flow.
-This happens because when skin is exposed to extreme cold, the body restricts blood flow to keep only the essential organs functioning.
+When skin is exposed to extreme cold, the body restricts blood flow to keep only the essential organs functioning.

-Ice also usually forms on frostbite-affected areas, and the skin is often cold or brittle to the touch.
+Ice can also form on frostbite-affected areas, and the skin is often cold or brittle to the touch.

 - First degree: Pale, hard skin at the extremities that turns scaly, red, and swollen when warmed

 - Third degree: Skin darkening, which may occur over a period of several days; formation of gangrene